Node.js SDK

 }

-with https://portal0101.sending.network to connect to a public Edge Node.
+You can configure the `NODE_URL` with *<https://portal0101.sending.network>* to connect to a public Edge Node.

-3. Create an Instance of SDNClient
+## 3. Create an Instance of `SDNClient`

-After setting up the configuration file, you can create an instance of the SDNClient
+After setting up the configuration file, you can create an instance of the `SDNClient` class.
+This will allow you to interact with the SendingNetwork API.

 You will need a developer key to access the Edge Network.
 For further insight into the mechanism and to request a developer key, please consult the provided guide [here](https://sending-network.gitbook.io/sending.network/sdk-documentation/developer-key).